|Nutritional Guidelines (per serving)|

 - 4 tablespoons chopped pecans

-- Taste and add more or less sugar, to suit your tastes.
+- Taste and add more or less sugar, to suit your preferences.

 - Replace the golden raisins with regular raisins.